api3dao/vitepress-docs/docs/reference/ois/2.1/processing.md

   with the output value as an argument.
 Airnode will use the resolved value as the input to subsequent snippets (if defined).
 - `value` - The processing code written as a string.
-- `timeoutMs` - The maximum timeout that this snippet can run.
+- `timeoutMs` - The maximum duration that this snippet can run.
 In case the timeout is exceeded an error is thrown.

 Try the [Post processing](/guides/airnode/post-processing/) guide to further